 Fujifilm X-A3 vs Leica M Typ 262

 The Fujifilm X-A3 and the Leica M (Typ 262) are two digital cameras that were officially introduced, respectively, in August 2016 and November 2015.
-The X-A3 is a mirrorless interchangeable lens camera, while the M Typ 262 is a rangefinder-style mirrorless.
+The X-A3 is a mirrorless interchangeable lens camera, while the M Typ 262 is a rangefinder-focusing mirrorless.
 The cameras are based on an APS-C (X-A3) and a full frame (M Typ 262) sensor.
 The Fujifilm has a resolution of 24 megapixels, whereas the Leica provides 23.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.